racket/racket7/racket/src/cs/README.txt

    advantage of threads with thread-unsafe primitives wrapped to divert to a barrier when called in a future.

- * Ephemerons require support from Chez Scheme.
-(Pull request submitted.)

  * GC-based memory accounting similarly seems to require new support, but that can wait a while.

  * Extflonums will probably exist only on the Racket VM for a long while.

- * Bytecode, as it currently exists, goes away.
-Platform-independent ".zo" files might contain fully expanded source (possibly also run through Chez Scheme's source-to-source optimizer), and maybe `raco setup` will gain a new step in creating platform-specific compiled code.
+ * For now, `make setup` builds platform-specific ".zo" files in a subdirectory of "compiled" named by the Chez Scheme platform name (e.g., "a6osx").
+Longer term, although bytecode as it currently exists goes away, platform-independent ".zo" files might contain fully expanded source (possibly also run through Chez Scheme's source-to-source optimizer) with `raco setup` gaining a new step in creating platform-specific compiled code.

+Performance notes:

+The best-case scenario for performance is

+ * `UNSAFE` is enabled in "Makefile" --- not on by default, because the core and base layers are not yet good enough.

+   Effectiveness: maybe only matters for "core.so", where it can means a 10-20% improvement in loading `racket/base` from source.

+ * `compile-as-independent?` is #f in "linklet.sls" --- not set to #f currently, because it causes compiled files for Racket modules to be incompatible with any change or rebuilding of the core and base layers.

+   Effectiveness: negligible, which is surprising enough to suggest that somethign else is going wrong.

+ * `make strip` run --- strips away inspector information to make the core and base layers load more quickly, but with the loss of backtrace information.

+   Effectivess: cuts the load time for the core and base layers by 30-50%.